 As a result of a defect in pars interarticularis a vertebra slips over the vertebra below it.
 This can result from traumatic fracture or ligament laxity.
 Spondylolisthesis may present as radiculopathy of the involved segment.

 The neck is often involved in a later stage of Ankylosing Spondylitis.
 This is a form of progressive arthritis that affects the spine and large joints of the body.
 Pain and stiffness are present throughout the spine and in advance stage, all the vertebra fuses to form a rigid spine giving a bamboo-like appearance.

 Some non-specific causes of neck pain include:

 • Emotional stress.
 Stress, anxiety, or depression can tighten the muscles of neck producing trigger points in and around the neck which most of the time causes referral pains in head, jaw, over eyebrow, chest, and arms.

 • Infection: Eg. Meningitis.

-• Myofascial pain: The adherence of muscles with its surrounding connective tissue results into chronic pain especially in neck and upper back region.
+• Myofascial pain: The adherence of muscles with its surrounding connective tissue results in chronic pain especially in the neck and upper back region.
 This condition also features the pain points called trigger points.

 • Fibromyalgia.
-Neck is one the most common area to be involved in cases of fibromyalgia.
+The neck is one of the most common areas to be involved in cases of fibromyalgia.

-• Spinal tumor: Cancerous growth can occur in the cervical spine or metastasized from other body part to cervical area and press against the cervical nerve.
+• Spinal tumor: Cancerous growth can occur in the cervical spine or metastasize from other body parts to the cervical area and press against the cervical nerve.